 Tags: Office, trick

-- how to turn off hyperlink in office 2010
+- how to turn on automatic hyperlink in Outlook 2003

 - How to Change and Use Timezone (Tzutil) in Windows 7